 In Chile, during the first three years of their contract, Fellows contribute to the operations at a level of 80 nights per year at the Observatory.
-In Garching, up to 25% of the time of a Fellow is spent on support or development activities in the area of instrumentation, operations support, archive/virtual observatory, VLTI, ALMA, ELT, public affairs or science operations at the Observatory in Chile.
+In Garching, up to 25% of the time of a Fellow is spent on support or development activities in the area of instrumentation, operations support, archive/virtual observatory, VLTI, ALMA, ELT, public affairs, outreach or science operations at the Observatory in Chile.

 Functional work carried out by current Fellows

 Fellows provide not only a crucial support to the operations at the ESO Telescopes, such as:

 but they also contribute to the activities carried out at the Garching Headquarter.
 For example: